 Foundation model

 The underlying model powering the agent’s reasoning.
-You choose a Claude model — typically Claude Sonnet for the cost/capability balance, or Opus for complex multi-step tasks.
+Claude Sonnet for cost/capability balance; Opus for complex multi-step tasks.

 Action groups (tools)

 Lambda functions defined by an OpenAPI schema.
 The agent reads the schema to understand what each action does, then decides when and how to call it.
-You can attach multiple action groups to one agent.
+Multiple action groups can be attached to one agent.

 Knowledge Base (optional)